 - management development

 Canadian police contributing to women, peace and security initiatives overseas

 Conflict affects men, women, boys and girls differently.
 It exposes them to different risks, and they have different needs.

 This is why Canadian police officers work in Women, Peace and Security–related roles around the world.

 The meaning of Generation Equality

-This year's theme for International Women's Day is I am Generation Equality: Realizing Women's Rights.
+This year's theme for International Day of United Nations Peacekeepers is Women in Peacekeeping: A Key to Peace.
 We recognize the importance of women's equal participation in conflict resolution and building peace.

 Women, Peace and Security: A gender perspective

 UN Security Council (UNSC) resolution 1325 on women, peace and security acknowledged that armed conflict has a disproportionate impact on women and girls.